 If the registered charity is providing vulnerable individuals outside of Australia with services or operating a program by itself or in collaboration with a third party overseas that provides a vulnerable individual with access to benefits, then the entity must take reasonable steps to ensure the safety of such vulnerable persons.

 If vulnerable individuals are engaged by the charity or a third party in collaboration with the charity to provide services or benefits on behalf of the charity or the third party outside Australia, then the charity must also take reasonable steps to ensure the safety of such vulnerable persons.

 A vulnerable individual is defined (by ACNC Regulation 4) as;

 - a child; or

 - an individual who is or may be unable to take care of themselves, or is unable to protect themselves against harm or exploitation.

 It is significant to note that the Standard is not take reasonable steps to “minimise risk” but to “ensure the safety”.
 As the Standard will be tested against what is reasonable in all the circumstances, it is likely to be a higher bar than minimising risk.
 The reasonable steps required will be dependent on factors including but not limited to the size of the registered entity and the risks posed to the vulnerable individuals (EM).

 The ACNC has published guidance on the ECSs here.

 Our charity law team is regularly advising on what charities might need to be doing to comply with the ECSs.
-Please contact us today if your charity requires assistance in compliance.
+Please contact us today if you seek guidance for your not-for-profit organisation.